cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/murder/murder-concepts.rst

     results in any attempts to CREATE the mailbox on another backend failing.
 The latter one makes the mailbox unreachable and un-createable.
-Though, this is safer than potentially having the mailbox appaear in two places when the failed backend comes back up.
+Though, this is safer than potentially having the mailbox appear in two places when the failed backend comes back up.

 ``[RENAME]``